GSA/digitalgov-pra/_pages/clearance-process/supporting-statement.md

 title: Supporting Statements
 ---

 The Supporting Statement is a set of required questions that help provide a clear rationale for the why, what, how, and who of the information collection.
-All Supporting Statements have a Part A — 18 questions which show compliance with the PRA and other associated laws.
+All Supporting Statements have a Part A which shows compliance with the PRA requirements and other associated laws.
 Collections that require statistical methods, like surveys or program evaluations, have additional requirements, called Part B.

 ## What makes a good Supporting Statement?